GoogleCloudPlatform/pgadapter/samples/python/django/README.md

 ```

 ### Nested Atomic Blocks
-As mentioned earlier also, `savepoints` are not supported and hence, a code like follows might not work with PGAdapter
+`Savepoints` are not supported in Cloud Spanner.
+Nested atomic blocks in `django` will by default create a
-because it will make use of savepoint to make sure the inner nested block is rolled back properly
+`Savepoint` when an inner block is entered.
+You can suppress this behavior by adding `savepoint=False` to
-if some error occurs over there.
+the `@transaction.atomic` annotation.
 ```python
 from django.db import transaction